“I hate socializing!”

 Having past negative or traumatic experiences.
 Many people who grew up in a chaotic home may not know the best ways to socialize.
 The examples they’ve seen presented the wrong habits on how to communicate.

-4 easy tips you can use to get better at socializing
+Easy tips to get better at socializing

 Even though socializing is fun, it can be difficult and draining.
 Rather than forcing yourself to socialize, let’s talk about ways to enjoy it.